 月山 School

-The Gassan school is one of the oldest continuously active traditions in Japanese swordmaking, tracing its origins to smiths working near Mount Gassan in Dewa Province (modern Yamagata) and distinguished by a unique surface texture — ayasugi hada — that is unlike anything else in nihonto and unmistakable once seen.
-For serious collectors, Gassan blades occupy a category of their own: historically deep, technically distinctive, and active in an unbroken line from the Kamakura period to the present day.
+The Gassan school is one of the oldest continuously active traditions in Japanese swordmaking.
+It traces its origins to smiths working near Mount Gassan in Dewa Province (modern Yamagata), and it is distinguished by a surface texture, ayasugi hada, that is unlike anything else in nihonto and unmistakable once seen.
+Gassan blades sit in a category of their own for the serious collector: a tradition of real historical depth that has stayed active in an unbroken line from the Kamakura period to the present day.

 History and lineage